-Wildlife management area (WMA) regulations are established by the Division of Fish and Wildlife with penalties of not less than \$50 nor more than \$1,500.
+Wildlife management area (WMA) regulation violations carry penalties of not less than \$50 nor more than \$1,500.
 A second violation of any WMA regulation will result in a five-year loss of all sporting licenses and privileges.

-For information on WMA regulations and permit applications, write to New Jersey Division of Fish and Wildlife, MC 501-03, P.O.
-Box 420, Trenton, NJ 08625-0420, or NJFishandWildlife.com/ wmaregs.htm.
+For special WMA permits that allow for activities otherwise prohibited on WMAs, write to New Jersey Division of Fish and Wildlife, MC 501-03, P.O.
+Box 420, Trenton, NJ 08625-0420, or NJFishandWildlife.com/wmaregs.htm.